Why the Edmonton Region scores big – both in hockey and in opportunity

 June 17, 2024

 As the Edmonton Oilers and the Florida Panthers face off in the Stanley Cup Finals, it’s not just the thrilling hockey action that should capture your attention.
-This year’s finals mark the longest distance ever travelled between two teams in Stanley Cup finals history, highlighting the stark contrasts between the Edmonton region in Alberta, and the greater Fort Lauderdale region in Florida.
-While the Oilers came out to play on Saturday with an 8-1 win, we’re taking this opportunity to demonstrate how the Edmonton region also presents a compelling case as a superior investment destination.
+This year’s finals mark the longest distance ever travelled between two teams in Stanley Cup finals history, highlighting the stark contrasts between the Edmonton Region in Alberta, and the greater Fort Lauderdale Region in Florida.
+While the Oilers came out to play on Saturday with an 8-1 win, we’re taking this opportunity to demonstrate how the Edmonton Region also presents a compelling case as a superior investment destination.

 Cost of living: A comparative analysis